yavuztas/spring-boot-webservice/README.md

 }
 ```
 ### Design Notes
 1. `getUserItems` query in `UserRepository` implemented by join fetch for brevity.
-Ideally in production environment with large data we should improve
+Ideally in production environment with large data, we should implement pagination
-performance by using Hibernate `@BatchSize` for `@OneToMany` associations and implementing pagination.
+to improve performance by using Hibernate `@BatchSize` for `@OneToMany` associations.

 2. Under the package `dev.yavuztas.boilerplate.springbootwebservice.view` we create view models in order to expose our data in a controlled way.
 Besides, we aim
 to keep our domain models clean.
 Certainly, there are alternatives like Jackson `@JsonView` however, we prefer not to spread our conversion logic over